Continuous CPU Process Monitoring and Trend Analysis on Linux

 FAQ: Common Questions About Monitoring Top CPU Processes

-How often should I check top CPU processes on Linux?
+How often should I check top CPU processes for long-term monitoring?

 What should I do if a process uses too much CPU?